A reader asks: I'm the only non-native English speaker on my team

 I joined a tech company in the US six months ago and I’m the only non-native English speaker on my team.
 My English is fine — I interviewed in English, I can do my job — but in meetings I feel like I’m always half a beat behind.
 By the time I’ve figured out what I want to say, the conversation has moved on.
 Then I either stay quiet or jump in awkwardly.
 What do I do?

-Second: the solution isn’t “improve your English.”
+The solution isn’t “improve your English.”
 Your English is fine.
 The bottleneck isn’t language.
 It’s meeting tempo.

 What’s actually happening